Server Configuration for EspoCRM¶

 - pdo_mysql – for database access;

-- gd – to manipulate images;
+- gd (with enabled FreeType support) – to manipulate images and render avatars;

 - openssl – to ensure the highest protection;